Projected branes as platforms for crystalline, superconducting, and higher-order topological phases: Introduction

 \subsection{Motivation, background, scope, and beyond}

-Despite such diversity, topological materials so far have only been discovered in nature only up to dimensionality of three, thereby hindering the vast arena that lies beyond three dimensions.
+Despite such diversity, nature only allows us to experimentally study topological materials up to three spatial dimensions, thereby limiting the exploration of higher dimensional topological phases.
 Therefore, in order to find the footprint of such topological phases within our three-dimensional world, we need an alternative approach to harness them.
 The recently proposed projected topological branes (PTBs) stand as promising candidates in this pursuit~\cite{PanigrahiPTB2022}.
-PTBs are constituted by a small subset of lattice sites within a higher-dimensional crystal that reside on a lower-dimensional hyperplane inclined at an irrational or a rational slope within the parent system, yielding either a quasi-crystal or its rational approximant that shows emergent periodicity, distinct from the one associated with the original lattice~\cite{QCGen:1, QCGen:2, QCGen:3}.
-Such a construction successfully captures all the signatures of square lattice-based strong topological insulators (featuring band inversion at the $\Gamma$ point and ${\rm M}$ point of the BZ with the latter one resulting from the translational symmetry of the square lattice) on one-dimensional PTBs (Fibonacci quasi-crystals and its rational approximant)~\cite{PanigrahiPTB2022}.
+PTBs are constituted by a small subset of lattice sites within a higher-dimensional crystal that reside on a lower-dimensional hyperplane inclined at an irrational or a rational slope within the parent system, yielding either a quasicrystal or its rational approximant that shows emergent periodicity, which is, however, distinct from the one associated with the original lattice~\cite{QCGen:1, QCGen:2, QCGen:3}.
+Such a construction successfully captures all the signatures of square lattice-based strong topological insulators (featuring band inversion at the $\Gamma$ and $M$ points of the BZ with the latter one resulting from the translational symmetry of the square lattice) on one-dimensional PTBs (Fibonacci quasicrystals and their rational approximant)~\cite{PanigrahiPTB2022}.
 Furthermore, by stacking such one-dimensional PTBs in a translationally invariant fashion in the out of line direction, this construction successfully encodes the hallmarks of three-dimensional topological Weyl semimetals, such as the Fermi arcs, zeroth Landau level, and chiral anomaly in two dimensions.
-This construction has also been successfully extended to realize cubic lattice-based integer $Z$ topological insulators on a planar hexagonal brane~\cite{ TynerPTB2024} and identify square lattice-based strong and crystalline topological insulators on its geometric descend Sierpi\'nski carpet fractal lattices, characterized by non-integer Hausdorff dimension of $1.89$ (approximately)~\cite{salibmains2024}.
+This construction has also been successfully extended to realize cubic lattice-based integer $Z$ topological insulators on a planar hexagonal brane~\cite{ TynerPTB2024} and identify square lattice-based strong, translationally active, and crystalline topological insulators on its geometric descendant Sierpi\'nski carpet fractal lattices, characterized by a noninteger Hausdorff dimension of $1.89$ (approximately)~\cite{salibmains2024}.